CKs-Technology-News/PrivacyTools/README.md

 - [Piratepx](https://www.piratepx.com/) – Does not support multi websites and there is no data export.
 - [Shynet](https://github.com/milesmcc/shynet) – Modern, privacy-friendly, and detailed web analytics that works without cookies or JS.
 No data export option.
 - [Simple Analytics](https://simpleanalytics.com/) – Great analytics with privacy and simplicity in mind.
 Paid plans only (with free trials).
-- [Statify for WordPress](https://wordpress.org/plugins/statify/#description) – A straightforward Wordpress plugin to collect statistics on your site.
+- [Statify for WordPress](https://wordpress.org/plugins/statify/#description) – A straightforward WordPress plugin to collect statistics on your site.
 It only counts page request instead of collecting personal data.
 - [Supabase](https://supabase.io/) – An open-source alternative to Firebase.
 - [Swetrix](https://swetrix.com/) – Privacy-focused open-source web analytics service.
 - [Umami](https://umami.is/) – A simple, easy to use, open-source/self-hosted web analytics solution.
 No data export option.